 CT has so much wonderful stuff, why do we need to focus on anything else?
 Talk about what you like and have faith in.

 If you want to generate a new topic, just pick a favorite sutta or commentary explanation and say why you like it.
 Randomly open a book and report on it.
 Go for it.
 This is what CT is all about.
 Post what floats your CT boat and share it with others.

-We do not need to be fair.
+We make the rules and we do not need to be fair.
 However, we will try to be fair to those who belong here.
 When you join, you recognize this and surrender all personal work/ownership posted here to the public domain which has no rules.
-If we don’t like a topic, we can shut it down, or even delete it.
+If we don’t like a topic, we can shut it down or even delete it.
 Your real name can be demanded for future participation but not for others.
 Membership can be downgraded, limited, suspended, or deleted for any reason in the name of protecting the well being and purpose of this website.